cirosantilli/x86-assembly-cheat/README.md

 ###SIMD instructions

-sincle instruction, multiple data, for example, making 4 multiplications on a single cpu cycle
+Single instruction, multiple data, for example, making 4 multiplications on a single CPU cycle.

-more and more, SIMD instructions are being added on different processors
+More and more, SIMD instructions are being added on different processors.

-for some time now intel has been grouping those instructions under the `SSE` name
+For some time now Intel has been grouping those instructions under the `SSE` name.

 see: <http://neilkemp.us/src/sse_tutorial/sse_tutorial.html>